-Commercial design guidelines for the Proposed Action are being prepared by LMDC and Port Authority, in consultation with the City of New York and Silverstein Properties, to translate the vision of the Memory Foundations concept into a set of principles and standards that would guide the design of the public open spaces and commercial projects.
-These guidelines would establish a framework for the development of the commercial and retail elements as well as the public open spaces, encouraging designers to be creative in the design for each component while at the same time defining the essential elements that will ensure that each part of the Proposed Action contributes to the overall vision.
-The guidelines are generally outlined below.
-A definitive set of guidelines would be adopted and administered by LMDC and Port Authority with participation by the city, including Sustainable Design Guidelines, following approval of the Proposed Action.
+Design guidelines are being prepared by Studio Daniel Libeskind, LMDC, and Port Authority to translate the vision of the Memory Foundations concept into a set of principles and standards that will guide the design of the public open spaces and commercial projects.
+These guidelines will establish a broad, but well-defined framework, enabling designers to be creative in the design for each component while at the same time defining the essential elements that will ensure that each part of the development contributes to the overall vision.
+The Preliminary Guidelines are outlined below.